 Dreams of Flight May 2014

 I wrote this creative writing piece about Orville and Wilbur Wright and the first flight at Kitty Hawk for my Twentieth Century World History class in Fall 2013.
 I had written this piece for an assignment called A Picture is Worth a Thousand Words.
 We were tasked with writing an approximately 1000 word narrative from the perspective of a person in a significant photo from the 20th Century.
-Later in 2013 I was published in CLARO Red Rock Community College's Interdisciplinary Scholarly Journal.
-I later presented at the CLARO academic conference.
+Later in 2013 I was published in CLARO Red Rock Community College’s Interdisciplinary Scholarly Journal.
+In May 2014, I presented at the CLARO academic conference.

 Dreams of Flight May 2014